57

 5m deep, on sand, western bay, Palaióhora, SW.
 Crete.
 135mm.

-A Helmet-Tun with its periostracum.
+A young one with its periostracum.

 9m deep, on rough sand, north Kolokitha cove, Spinalonga peninsula, Elounda, Lassithi, N. Crete.
 70mm.